Why I don't blog about music

 Background

-One year ago I began to listen to Tom Waits daily.
-I was familiar with his songs before, but not like I became in the last year.
-I first listened to Tom’s music when I was in high school, but I was so dismissive and obsessed with The Doors and Led Zeppelin to really appreciate his lyrics and songs.
-At one point I had all of his albums on cassette up to his 1993’s “Black Rider” (I wish I knew what happened to them).
-My first MP3 of his music was “Mule Variations” which I bought sometime in 2005.
+My first MP3s of his were “Mule Variations” which I bought sometime in 2005.
 I loved most of the songs in that album, but I always skipped track sixteen.
-I would just start the record over.
+I would just start over.
 It wasn’t until a few years ago when “Come on Up to the House” finally broke through me, or rather broke me.
-I think that life has to teach you some lessons about loss, and grief to appreciate the depth of Tom’s songs.
+Life has to teach you a lessons or two about loss, and grief to appreciate the depth of Tom’s songs.
 This song was no exception.
 It became my friend when I was most alone.

 Come On Up To The House